Table of Contents[Hide][Show]

 - Optimizing Your WordPress Tags With HTML Tag Descriptions To Help Improve Your WordPress SEO

 Is your blog powered by WordPress?
-Chances are your theme doesn’t have “descriptions” enabled for your Category and Tag pages.
-It’s hard to understand why, but most themes don’t use the Category and Tag description box in WordPress.
+Chances are your theme doesn’t have “descriptions” enabled for your WordPress Category and WordPress Tags pages.
+It’s hard to understand why, but most themes don’t use the Category and WordPress Tags description box.
 But just by adding a brief description above your archive posts on your Tag and Category pages, you can create a block of search engine optimized text that will be indexable by search engines.

 Within several days of adding search engine optimized descriptions and enabling Tag and Category descriptions in the WordPress theme for MethodShop, we saw some big increases in search traffic.
 For example, one popular archive page had a 285% increase in unique page views in just 30 days.
 This simple WordPress SEO hack turned our existing Tag and Category pages into organic traffic driving landing pages!

 This tutorial will show you how to add search engine friendly Tag and Category descriptions to your WordPress theme and turn these pages into organic SEO landing pages.

 SEO Hack: How To Add HTML Tag Descriptions To Your WordPress Tags And Boost Your Blog SEO

 Are you ready to optimize your WordPress theme and bring more traffic to your blog?
 Here’s how to manually add search engine friendly Tag and Category descriptions to your WordPress theme and give your blog an organic search traffic boost.

 - A web server that already has WordPress installed